-Well-defined selection criteria provide the Selection Committee with a consistent method for assessing candidates.
-These criteria should be observable and measurable so that the candidates can be assessed on their behaviour rather than on their personality.
+Well-defined, objective, selection criteria provide the Selection Committee with a consistent method for assessing candidates.
 If criteria are not objective there is potential for subjective decision-making and hence discrimination may occur.
 Gender stereotypes are more likely to arise if criteria are vague and various interpretations are possible.